The best hotels in Alesund

 The sweet spot is late May or early September.
 Temperatures are 12-17°C, crowds are lighter, and mid-range hotels drop $20-40/night compared to July peaks.
 Winter from November through February is the aurora season. prices fall to near-low across most hotels, and Ålesund's Art Nouveau streets under snow are quietly spectacular.
 Just accept that some boat tours and fjord excursions won't run.

-Alesund's best neighborhoods
+Alesund's best hotel regions

 City Center on Nørvøya island is where most visitors should stay. walkable, Art Nouveau-pretty, and close to the fish market.
 If you're after something more atmospheric, the Brosundet Canal area beats the main drag every time.